LLNL/sundials/doc/shared/Install.rst

 #.
 Select and modify values, click ``Configure``

 #.
 The first time you click ``Configure``, make sure to pick the
-   appropriate generator (the following will ssume generation of Unix Makfiles).
+   appropriate generator (the following will assume generation of Unix Makfiles).

 #.
 New values are highlighted in red